Renewable Natural Resources, Regime Shift and Hysteresis: The Model

 This implies that the optimal harvest rate is increasing over time when the margin\-al recruitment rate exceeds the social discount rate ($A\tilde f'(x)>\rho$) and declining when the marginal recruitment rate is less than the social discount rate ($A\tilde f'(x)<\rho$).
 A transversality condition,

 implies that the discounted value of the resource stock is zero in the limit and ensures that harvests are optimal over the entire time horizon.

 Together \eqref{eq:x-lom} and \eqref{eq:h-lom} represent an autonomous system of first-order differential equations that governs the model's dynamics.
-Since $\mathcal{H}$ is strictly concave in $(x,h)$, together with \eqref{eq:transversality-standard}, there is a unique solution, $(\hat x_t^c,\hat h_t^c)$, that converges to steady-state $(\hat x^c,\hat h^c)$ (\Cref{fig:no-tip}).
+Since $\mathcal{H}$ is strictly concave in $(x,h)$, together with \eqref{eq:transversality-standard}, there is a unique solution, $(\hat x^c(t),\hat h^c(t))$, that converges to steady-state $(\hat x^c,\hat h^c)$ (\Cref{fig:no-tip}).
 Let $\hat h^c(x)$ and $V^c(x)$ denote the corresponding policy and value functions.
 The superscript $c$ denotes variables and functions associated with the continuous problem.

-\begin{remark*} Both here and subsequently, $x$ and $h$ variables with time subscripts are trajectories, an $h$ with a functional argument is a policy function and a ``hat'' denotes optimality.
-A ``hat'' variable with no time subscript or functional argument is an optimal stationary point. \end{remark*}
+\begin{remark*} Both here and subsequently, $(x(t),h(t))$ is a trajectory and $h(x)$ is a policy function.
+A ``hat'' denotes optimality and a ``hat'' variable with no functional argument is an optimal stationary point. \end{remark*}